cpburnz/minecraft-prometheus-exporter/metrics.md

 The sum of the duration of the server ticks (in seconds).

 [^1]: Starting in Minecraft 1.16, dimensions no longer have ids.
-To maintain compatibility between multiple versions, the overworld keeps id 0, the nether keeps id -1, and the end keeps id 1.
+In order to maintain compatibility with older versions, in Minecraft 1.16+ the ids for the overworld, the nether, and the end will be hardcoded as 0, -1, and 1, respectively.
 Custom dimensions will have an id computed as `dim.hashCode()`.

-[^2]: Only Minecraft 1.7.10 will have the "id" label set on the "mc_entities_total" metric.